-Once the display reflection and the slice are in the same plane, three additional degrees of freedom may be employed to match the image and the slice, which may be achieved through two translations and one rotation of the image on the 55 display.
-In essence, the 6 degrees of freedom place the display in the proper physical plane to reflect the image on the halfsilvered mirror (3 degrees of freedom) and then rotate and translate the image on the display so that the correctly placed reflection is properly aligned (3 additional degrees of free- 60 dom) on the mirror with the actual target object image.
+Once the display reflection and the slice are in the same plane, we need 3 more degrees of freedom to match the image and the slice, which may be achieved through two translations and one rotation of the image on the display.
+In essence, the 6 degrees of freedom place the display in the proper physical plane to reflect the image on the half-silvered mirror (3 degrees of freedom) and then rotate and translate the image on the display so that the correctly placed reflection is properly aligned (3 additional degrees of freedom) on the mirror with the actual target object image.